pawelqbera/FlashrrApp/README.md

 - FIXED: selected topic is not correctly saved into database (after page refresh wrong topic is displayed)
 - FIXED: if I change collection, all topics are still displayed at once

-## Currently working on Flashrr 0.4.0, Vanilla, Spaghetti
+## Currently working on Flashrr 0.5.0, Vanilla, Object Literal

-## Features to be added in 0.4.0
+## Features to be added in 0.5.0

+- code re-factor to Object Literal pattern

 ## Bugs